 Day 2

+The first day's ride explores the mountains of Cercal.
+Ride to the chapel of Nossa Senhora das Neves, with a splendid view of the area travelled throughout the morning.
+Enjoy a lunchtime picnic of grilled meats, or fish with salad accompanied by fresh bread and local wine.
+After lunch, return to Verdemar.
 Dinner and overnight at Casas Verdemar.
-This place is built where existed an old tavern used to exist and it has been managed since 1989 by Christine Nijhoff, specialist in restoring of antiques and Nuno Vilas Boas Lebreiro, artist and cook.
-This talent allows us to taste some familiar meals created with natural products of the region during the dinner in the outdoor terrace.
-In terms of lodging the Verdemar still offers relaxation in peace and quiet.
-The bar is built where the old taverna used to be, the balcony is still clad in marble, and the dining room, with fireplace and books, hosts games and Nuno's paintings.
-The ample and pleasant outdoor spaces, with organic garden, swimming pool, fruit trees, olive trees around and pleasant shades offer rest and entertainment for all.
+Casas Verdemar was built on the site of an old tavern, and since 1989, has been managed by Christine Nijhoff (a specialist in restoring antiques), and Nuno Vilas Boas Lebreiro, artist and cook.
+His talent can be tasted in meals created with natural products of the region.
+Verdemar offers relaxation in peace and quiet.
+The bar is built where the old taverna used to be and the balcony is still clad in marble.
+The dining room has a fireplace and is stocked with books and games, and features Nuno's paintings.
+The ample and pleasant outdoor spaces, with organic garden, swimming pool, fruit trees, olive trees around and pleasant shade, offer rest and entertainment for all.

 Day 3